Monday, August 29, 2022

 It was originally a Keeper's Lodge, described as a "romantic habitation under a steep bank."
 Before Frogmore House was acquired by Queen Charlotte, the Keeper's Lodge was often "engaged in a familiar quest for privacy at Windsor," according to Roberts.
 Six months after the death of King George IV, a local newspaper reported that a new building would be constructed and replace the Keeper's Lodge, and the intention was to provide a "summer-box" for the new Queen Consort, where "visitors from the castle will occasionally take refreshment."

 The new Cottage was "happily chosen by the Queen for an occasional summer retreat."
 The original views of Adelaide Cottage "suggest that the house consisted solely of two large rooms overlooking the garden."
 These rooms were "tacked on to a small square cottage which survived from the old Keeper's Lodge."
-It was the old cottage that continues to provide the "domestic accommodation of the house."
+It was the old cottage that continued to provide the "domestic accommodation of the house."

 The Cottage was ready for use in time for Queen Adelaide's birthday on August 13, 1831.
 She hosted a petit dejeuner for the King and "royal guests staying at the Castle."